Loading breathing exercise...

 Physiological Sigh Coach

-Double inhale, long exhale—rapid downshift.
+Double inhale, long exhale for a rapid downshift.

 Benefit